 The various control schemes work brilliantly too, although the Joy-Con motion controls still feel a bit gimmicky.
 Luckily you can turn ‘em off.

 Oh, and you can hook up your Amibo to get some sweet Legend of Zelda gear for your dragonborn.
 What’s not to like about that?

 The Elder Scrolls V: Skyrim – Verdict

-Sure, there’s the odd glitch, but a game of this magnitude is always going to have a few of those, and Skyrim is actually far more solid than veteran RPGers might expect.
-Besides, any little bugs are forgotten in the face of the game’s overwhelming qualities.
-It may well be one of the nerdiest games ever created, but it’s also undeniably one of the best.
+Sure, there’s still the odd glitch, even after six years of patches and updates, but a game of this magnitude was always going to have a few.
+Skyrim is actually far more solid now than veteran RPGers might expect.